 It was also suuuuper chill.
 Like I was never weighed/had my blood pressure checked, and the room you saw the doctor in also felt like it doubled as their personal office.
 Some of the doctors were even wearing regular street clothes!

 NORTHERN GERMANY IS RELATIVELY FLATWhen I picture German countryside, I think rolling hills and castles perched on cliffs.
-However, Northern Germany is actually pretty flat!
+But that’s only in central/Southern Germany!
+Northern Germany, where Hamburg is located, is actually pretty flat!

 THE CHEAP FOOD (& ALCOHOL!)

 Seriously – even when we went to a small organic specialty store it was way cheaper than in the US (or at least in the Bay Area, where Whole Foods has taken over the world).
-This is something I’ve consistently noticed, though – groceries are pretty damn cheap here!
 Like I think I spend about €50 a week on food from the grocery store here (and that’s even with buying some organic stuff), whereas I’d spend about twice that back home.

 And alcohol is sooo cheap.
 Like beer is often cheaper than water at restaurants!